joskid/continuum/README.md

 * __realm.on('write', function(text, color){})__: emitted by __stdout.write__, which is used by __console.log__ and friends.
 * __realm.on('clear', function(){})__: emitted by __stdout.clear__ to provide a way to clear whatever it is you're providing as stdout
 * __realm.on('backspace', function(number){})__: emitted by __stdout.backspace__ to provide a way to delete a specific amount of characters from the end.

+## Renderer ##
+A renderer is a visitor used to introspect VM objects and values.

+## Assembler ##
+An assembler is used to convert AST into bytecode and static script information.

+## Script ##
+A script contains all the bits related to a given chunk of source.
+The given options, sourcecode string, AST, bytecode, and the thunk (lazily created upon first execution).
+Scripts don't contain realm-specific information, so they are portable between realms/globals and can be executed multiple times as needed.

 # TODO
 * Hook up module system to environment